gao-hongnan/common-utils/examples/orchestration/container_orchestration/kubernetes/iris/README.md

     services on a node include the container runtime, kubelet, and kube-proxy.
 - **Pod**: The smallest and simplest unit in the Kubernetes object model that you create or deploy.
 A Pod represents processes running on your Cluster.

+  - So a node can run many pods.
+  - And a pod can have a collection of containers.

 - **Service**: An abstract way to expose an application running on a set of Pods as a network service.
 Kubernetes gives Pods their own IP addresses and a single DNS name for a set of Pods, and can load-balance across them via a